Barry White: Children

-White had at least nine children.
+White had nine children.
 By the age of 16, White had fathered two children with his first wife Mary.
 They had four children together.
-In 2017, his son Darryl White from his first marriage sued his estate claiming he was cut off financially.
+In 2017, his son Darryl White from his first marriage sued his estate, claiming he was cut off financially.

 White had four children with his second wife Glodean James.
 Their daughter Shaherah was his personal assistant.
 Barry Jr. played in the Love Unlimited Orchestra and was also his tour manager.
 White's son MacKevin worked in his publishing administration.

 White had a daughter, Denise Donnell, born in 1962 to Gurtha Allen.
 She did not discover who her biological father was until 1988.
 She was accepted by White and with his help she changed her name to Denise White.
 In 2016, she sued White's estate after she stopped receiving money.

 After White's death in 2003, his girlfriend Katherine Denton claimed her infant daughter Barriana was his biological child.
 Denton also claimed that she was owed money and personal items that White had promised to give her.
 Paternity tests revealed that he was not the father of her child and Denton subsequently lost her court case.

 Health problems and death

-White was overweight for most of his adult life and suffered from related health problems.
-He was also known to be a heavy smoker, reportedly smoking approximately 150 cigarettes a day; roughly between 7 and 8 packs.
+White was overweight for most of his adult life.

-While on tour in the summer of 1995, White nearly collapsed after a concert.
-He took a break from performing that fall, and on October 30 of that year, he was hospitalized after having a stroke due to high blood pressure.
-He was in a coma for four days but was discharged a week after coming out of it.

-While touring with Earth, Wind & Fire in August 1999, White was forced to cancel a month's worth of tour dates owing to exhaustion, high blood pressure and a hectic schedule.
-Family, friends and associates also reported that as the 2000s began, White was in such poor health that he could hardly stand up; his last performances suffered as a result.

-In September 2002, White was hospitalized with kidney failure attributed to chronic high blood pressure; he was also believed to have been diabetic.
+He reportedly weighed up to 375 lbs.

 While undergoing dialysis and awaiting a kidney transplant in May 2003, White suffered a severe stroke, which forced him to retire from public life.
 He also suffered multiple seizures in his last few weeks.

-White's unstable health prevented him from receiving a new kidney, and he died on July 4, 2003, at Cedars-Sinai Medical Center in Los Angeles after suffering cardiac arrest, aged 58 years old.
-His remains were cremated, and the ashes were scattered in the ocean off the California coast.
+White's unstable health prevented him from receiving a new kidney, and he died of kidney failure at Cedars-Sinai Medical Center in Los Angeles on July 4, 2003, at the age of 58.
+His remains were cremated and the ashes were scattered in the ocean off the California coast.